kazei7/ZRCRN/README.md

 # ZRCRN
-The codes are being prepared and will be uploaded.
+The codes are being prepared and will be uploaded after the first requirement.